BabylonJS/OldDocumentationSite/content/snippets/gamelets/Track.md

 var ribbon = BABYLON.MeshBuilder.CreateRibbon("ribbon", {pathArray: [upperPoints, lowerPoints], sideOrientation: BABYLON.Mesh.DOUBLESIDE}, scene);
 ```

-Also note that since cylinders are created with their faces horizontal, the wheels are rotated by pi / 2 radians and this transformation is baked into the vertices.
+Also note that since cylinders are created with their faces horizontal, the wheels are rotated by &pi; / 2 radians and this transformation is baked into the vertices.
 This ensures that the wheels maintain their intended orientation as the track rotation data is applied.

 ### Using Tubes and Instances to Create a Roller Coaster